michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.0.0 - 10/29/2021 =
+- Added the new unit type, `Product Search`, which performs product searches without PA-API.
+- Added the `%discount%` item format tag which displays product discount percentage.
+- Added the sub-arguments of the shortcode `[amazon_auto_links]` for the `search` argument, `MinReviewsRating`, `Merchant`, `MinPrice`, `MaxPrice`, `BrowseNodeId`, `SortBy`, `CurrencyOfPreference`, and `LanguagesOfPreference` (Requires PA-API).
+- Added the `Hook Priority` option in the `Link Converter` section of the `Tools` page.
+- Added the `%author_text%` Item Format tag.
+- Added the ability to include names other than authors such as artist, writer and producer with the `%author%` Item Format tag.
+- Tweaked UI elements.
+- Tweaked the style of product author elements.
+- Fixed an issue that the post slug field is missing in the Quick Edit form when a custom post type slug for the unit preview post type is given.
+- Fixed a bug that the sort option for the feed unit type did not take effect.
+- Fixed a bug that an admin notice that asks to enable Web Page Dumper appeared when unnecessary.
+- Optimized HTTP requests for Web Page Dumper.
+- Changed some option default values.
+- Changed the name of the unit type, `Product Search`, to `PA-API Product Search`.
+- Changed the name of the unit type, `Item Look-up`, to `PA-API Item Look-up`.
+- Changed the name of the unit type, `ScratchPad Payload`, to `PA-API Custom Payload`.

 = 4.7.9 - 09/21/2021 =
 - Fixed a bug that kept trying updating product elements for some non-existing products.